pvl/blog4/content/blog/A Simple Honcho Primer.md

 🫡

-[^1]: "Explain it like I'm 5"
+[^1]: There's also [an open source repo for Honcho](https://github.com/plastic-labs/honcho), so you can self-host a basic version--[join our Discord](https://discord.gg/plasticlabs) for support.

-[^2]: And if you want to get further into the weeds technically, head over to [our docs](https://docs.honcho.dev).
-If you want to go deeper on the philosophical or machine learning side, take some time to explore the [rest of the blog](https://blog.plasticlabs.ai).
-To sign up for the private beta waitlist, [click here]().
+[^2]: If you want to go deeper on the philosophical or machine learning side, take some time to explore the [rest of the blog](https://blog.plasticlabs.ai).

-[^3]: There's also [an open source repo for Honcho](https://github.com/plastic-labs/honcho), so you can self-host a basic version--[join our Discord](https://discord.gg/plasticlabs) for support.
+[^3]: To get further into the technical weeds, head over to [our docs](https://docs.honcho.dev).